Why Every Author Needs a Website: How to Make Yours Stand Out

 - Do social media posts, on your chosen platforms, and try to include your website in the content.

 - Use QR codes to help people find your site.
 Put them on anything you can think of!
 Here is an article from Book Brush all about QR codes and how to direct to your site.
+Don’t forget, you can create your QR code right in Book Brush!

 A great author site will help sell books.
 Work on the design, think like a reader and make sure it makes sense to someone that is not you.
 Good luck!